|Model of Saltasaurus,|

-Many strict or "young-earth" creationists suggest that Job 40 presents evidence that dinosaurs lived with humans, as they maintain that the description of "behemoth" there best fits a sauropod--one of the long-necked, four-legged dinosaurs informally known as "brontosaurs."
-Some authors suggest that the "leviathan" of Job 41 may also refer to a dinosaur or dinosaur like creature.
+Many young-Earth creationists (YECs) assert that the book of Job in the Bible describes dinosaurs, and that in particular the creature called "Behemoth" in Job 40 describes a sauropod--one of the huge, long-necked, four-legged dinosaurs informally known as "brontosaurs."
+Some YEC authors also suggest that the "leviathan" of Job 41 may also refer to a dinosaur or dinosaur like creature.

-Even if the passages describe dinosaurs, there are two possibilities that do not require that humans and dinosaurs be contemporaries.
+Before getting into arguments against the dinosaurian interpretation, it should be mentioned that even if the passages describe dinosaurs, there are two possibilities that do not require that humans and dinosaurs be contemporaries.
 First, the accounts could have been based on fossil skeletons.
+Nowhere do the passages in question clearly indicate that currently or recenty existing animals are being described.
 Second, as suggested by Jerry MacDonald in his book Behold the Behemoth, the accounts could be written from God's omniscient viewpoint--just as a number of other Old and New Testament verses that did not involve human witnesses, and in some cases could not have.
 After all, the chapter begins with the words "Lord said to Job...".

 Let us examine the specific verses in question (KJV):